-Initiatives Current initiatives (includes tentative items) Reduce weight and volume of plastic Reduce the amount of plastic used in the packaging of products including in Jelly and Choco Monaka Jumbo .
-Switch to eco-friendly materials for packaging Switch plastic package of HI-CHEW and in Jelly to biomass-derived plastic packaging.
-Promote recycling Launched in Jelly Recycling Program in September 2021
+Initiatives Current initiatives (includes tentative items) Reduce weight and volume of plastic Reduce the amount of plastic used in the packaging of products including in Jelly and Choco Monaka Jumbo.
+Switch to eco-friendly materials for packaging Switch plastic package of HI-CHEW , in Jelly , and Morinaga Collagen Drink to biomass-derived plastic packaging.
+Promote recycling The in Jelly Recycling Program was launched in September 2021.